 Sungear: Sungear is a visually interactive and biologist-driven exploration of standard questions on many experiments on a genomic scale.
 Sungear can represent an arbitrary number of experiments/lists, all of their disjoint intersections, and their related ontological terms.
 The position of a circle and arrows emanating from it indicate the input lists of which it is a subset.
 The size of a circle is proportional to the number of genes in the intersection of those lists (see [17]).
 Many biologists find Sungear to be an extremely powerful and interactive tool for analyzing the interrelationships between sets of genes [57].

-GeneSect: Dennis- can you write something about this?
-Is it on VP yet?

 Gene Networks: Gene Network analysis allows users to query our Gene Network data housed in the multinetwork and displays the results in a graph using Cytoscape, an open source project for which we have built a plug-in.
 The tool allows users to filter interactions before displaying the graph [12].

 Supernode Networks: The Supernode Network helps summarize the results of a Gene Network analysis.
 Individual genes in the gene network are grouped (Supernode) on the basis of their functional annotations and they are associated with other Supernodes with edges determined from the Gene Network data.
 A Supernode’s size is determined by the number of genes that it contains.

 NetMatch: NetMatch, a cytoscape plug-in, finds all instances of a query graph (e.g. a network motif) in a larger graph [18].
+New versions compute the statistical significance of the motifs found.

+Up and coming tools include GeneSect whose purpose it is to take a set of collections of genes and to determine whether any pairwise intersections among those collections are either surprisingly large (against a variety of backgrounds) or surprisingly small.
+Another tool is a powerful cluster architecture to run some expensive tasks such as correlation and network inference in parallel.

-New versions compute the statistical significance of the motifs found.4.
-Predictions: Following an initial three years of funding of the NSF VirtualPlant Grant (DBI-0445666), we received a two-year “creativity extension” (2008-2010) to accomplish two additional goals.
+4. Predictions: Following an initial three years of funding of the NSF VirtualPlant Grant (DBI-0445666), we received a two-year “creativity extension” (2008-2010) to accomplish two additional goals.
 The first was to develop dynamic network modeling tools for Arabidopsis.
 We have approached the dynamic network modeling by applying a machine learning method called “State Space” analysis to time-series data in Arabidopsis learn regulatory networks [19, 56].
 This approach is more fully described in the Research Plan (Aim 2) as it relates directly to the new Cross Species Network Inference (CSNI) approach, we will develop in this new NSF ABI proposal.
 Our second goal was to extend VP to other species and we therefore also developed a VirtualPlant version of Rice (Fig. 2).

 Virtual Plant User Features and community: